MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Experiments

 \subsection{Experiment Setup}

 \textbf{Implementation Details.} Our implementation is built upon a large-scale pre-trained Video Diffusion Model (VDM)~\cite{guo2023animatediff}.
 All experiments were conducted using 8 NVIDIA A100 GPUs (80GB), with the training process taking approximately 24 hours.
 The batch size was set to 2 for each GPU.
-The training data consisted of diverse video clips, which were preprocessed to a resolution of $512\times512$ pixels, with 16 frames sampled per video at a frame rate of 4 frames per second.
+The training data consisted of diverse high-quality video clips, which were preprocessed to a resolution of $512\times512$ pixels, with 16 frames sampled per video at a frame rate of 4 frames per second.
 Data augmentation included random horizontal flipping, resizing, and center cropping to maintain consistent input dimensions.
 Moreover, text and image dropout rates were set to 0.05, with a 50\% probability of dropping the CLIP embeddings $E_{clip}$.
-We used the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $1\times10^{-5}$ and trained the model for 12,000 steps.
-For the validation, 16-frame video sequences were generated at a $512\times512$ resolution, applying a guidance scale of 8.0 and 30 steps.
+We used the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $1\times10^{-5}$ and trained the model for 12,000 total steps.
+For the validation, 16-frame video sequences were generated at a $512\times512$ resolution, applying a standard guidance scale of 8.0 and 30 steps.

 \textbf{Datasets.} For training, we constructed a dataset of 106,292 video clips from various sources.
-We detail the composition and annotation process in Sec.~\ref{sec:training_paradigm}.
-For evaluation, we used the open-source Unsplash-50 test set \cite{gal2024lcm}, which includes 50 portrait images sourced from the Unsplash website.
-For each reference image, we generated 140 prompts using GPT-4~\cite{achiam2023gpt}, yielding a total of 7,000 prompt-image pairs for calculating evaluation metrics.
+We detail the composition and annotation process in the Training Paradigm subsection.
+For evaluation, we benchmark our method on the Unsplash-50 test set~\cite{gal2024lcm}, a standard benchmark for ID fidelity containing 50 diverse portraits.
+To rigorously test performance, we paired each portrait with 140 distinct prompts generated via GPT-4~\cite{achiam2023gpt}, yielding a challenging evaluation suite of 7,000 pairs.

 \textbf{Evaluation Metrics.} We assess the quality and consistency of generated videos using six key metrics.
 The Dover Score~\cite{wu2023dover} assesses overall video quality, considering technical and aesthetic factors.
 Motion Smoothness~\cite{huang2023vbench} evaluates the continuity of movement between frames, while Dynamic Degree~\cite{huang2023vbench} indicates the extent of motion diversity in the video.
 CLIP-I~\cite{hessel2021clipscore, xiao2024fastcomposer} measures visual similarity to the reference using the CLIP encoder~\cite{radford2021learning}, and CLIP-T~\cite{hessel2021clipscore, xiao2024fastcomposer} evaluates the alignment between the video content and the text description.
 To assess identity preservation, we calculate Face Similarity~\cite{xiao2024fastcomposer}, which measures the resemblance between the facial features in the reference image and the generated video.